appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/configure-server/kubernetes/helm-configuration.md

 ## Advanced Configuration

-Although the `Generate YAML` button above generates a `yaml` file that you can use when deploying the Appcircle server to Kubernetes, there are some configurations in this file that you may want to add manually.

 If there are any settings you want to configure, open the `values.yaml` with your favorite editor and follow the sections below.

 ### Persistent Volume Configuration